opensource-3d-p/rperf/README.md

 * _rperf_'s implementation of
-  [RFC 1889](https://tools.ietf.org/html/rfc1889#appendix-A.8) for streaming jitter calculation starts by assuming a delta between the first and second packets in a sequence, rather than beginning with 0, which creates artificially low values, and gaps in a sequence trigger a reset of the count, instead of continuing from the last-observed event, which conversely creates artificially high values.
+  [RFC 1889](https://tools.ietf.org/html/rfc1889#appendix-A.8) for streaming jitter calculation starts by assuming a delta between the first and second packets in a sequence and gaps in a sequence trigger a reset of the count.
+  Comparatively, _iperf3_ begins with 0, which creates artificially low values, and in case of a gap, it just continues naively, which creates artificially high values.

 * Duplicate packets are accounted for in UDP exchanges and out-of-order packets are counted as independent events.